eonadler/eonadler.github.io/research.markdown

 * Are there features in the small-scale linear power spectrum?

-* How can we efficiently and accurately model local structure?
+* How can we efficiently and accurately model structure in the local universe?

-* What can near-field cosmology reveal about the early universe?
+* What can near-field cosmology reveal about early universe dynamics and inflation?

 ## Techniques